Lawn conversion rebate

 • Step 1.
 Convert your lawn.
 Get started by visiting our Lawn to Garden Design Center.

 • Step 3.
-After the post-completion inspection and the determination of the final rebate amount, the rebate is issued as a credit on your water bill.
+After the post-completion inspection and the determination of the final rebate amount, the rebate is issued as a check within two months.
 For residential customers, rebates of $600 or more in a single tax year require a W-9 form.

 Resources for a successful project